Weinstein handlebodies for complements of smoothed toric divisors: Lifting co-normals to Kirby diagrams

 \subsection{The procedure to obtain a standard Weinstein handlebody diagram}

-In this section, we present a practical algorithm to find the Weinstein handlebody diagram in standard form corresponding to the complement of a smoothed toric divisor.
-We begin by presenting the sequence of steps that produces the Weinstein handlebody diagram, and then justify why these steps produce a diagram representing a Weinstein manifold which is Weinstein homotopic to the complement of the partially smoothed toric divisor (or more generally, a Weinstein manifold obtained by attaching $2$-handles to $D^*F$ along co-normal lifts of co-oriented curves $\gamma_1,\dots, \gamma_n$).
+We begin by presenting the sequence of steps that produces the Weinstein handlebody diagram, and then justify why these steps produce a diagram representing a Weinstein manifold that is Weinstein homotopic to the complement of the partially smoothed toric divisor (or more generally, a Weinstein manifold obtained by attaching $2$-handles to $D^*F$ along co-normal lifts of co-oriented curves $\gamma_1,\dots, \gamma_k$).